The Bottleneck Fix Starting at $3,000, scaled to revenue · Two calls, one priority order, ten days

 The real risk isn't a bad month.
 It's authorizing the wrong fix.

-A wrong diagnosis at this scale rarely costs $3K.
+A wrong diagnosis at this scale rarely costs the fee.
 It costs the agency you replace that wasn't the problem.
 It costs the CMO you hire to solve what a process change would've fixed.
 It costs the rebuild, the reallocation, the relaunch.
 And it costs the quarter you spend discovering the loudest problem wasn't the real one.

 What the team sees